 - 21. The 'Statutory offences of causing death by driving' guideline will promote consistency in approaches to sentencing. - 22.
-The guideline sets out a factor based approach to the assessment of seriousness, with particular reference to assessing culpability of the offender.
-Work with judicial stakeholders has identified assessing the relative culpability of offenders in cases involving careless driving to be of particular challenge and it is anticipated that the guideline will be of particular value for members of the judiciary in these cases. - 23.
+The guideline sets out a factor-based approach to the assessment of seriousness, with particular reference to assessing culpability of the offender.
+Work with judicial stakeholders has identified assessing the relative culpability of offenders in cases involving careless driving to be a particular challenge and it is anticipated that the guideline will be of particular value for members of the judiciary in these cases. - 23.
 In addition, the guideline codifies the factors which are considered by the Council to be aggravations or mitigations versus those which speak to the seriousness of the offence.
 While the Council does not expect any change in sentencing outcomes as a result of this codification, it will ensure that courts consider these factors at the same stage across all cases, potentially resulting in clearer sentencing decisions and improved public understanding. - 24.
-It is possible that any change in approaches to sentencing for these offences may result in a change to some sentencing outcomes in individual cases but it is assumed that the overall effect on sentencing outcomes in general will be neutral.
+It is possible that any change in approaches to sentencing for these offences may result in a change to some sentencing outcomes in individual cases but it is assumed that the overall effect on sentencing outcomes in general will be neutral. - 25.
+Responses to the Council's public consultation support the view that consistency in sentencing practice will be improved by the introduction of the guideline.